 Getting rid of stubborn lower belly fat is hard, but it isn’t impossible.
 With the right exercises and diet, most people can achieve a flatter stomach and more defined abs.

-Why Is Lower Belly Fat so Hard to Get Rid of?
+Why Is it So Hard to Get Rid of?

-Lower belly fat accumulates for a number of reason, chief among them age.
+Belly fat accumulates for a number of reasons, chief among them age.
 As people get older, the body begins to distribute fat differently, and metabolic rates begin to decline.
-Women who have gone through menopause often see an increase in lower belly fat due to hormonal shifts.
+Women who have gone through menopause often see an increase in belly fat due to hormonal shifts.

-Why Is It Important to Get Rid of Lower Belly Fat?
+Why Is It Important to Get Rid of Belly Fat?

-Getting rid of lower belly fat is important to overall health as well as vanity.
-The fat that accumulates around the stomach is called visceral fat, and it surrounds organs like the heart, liver and lungs.
-Some visceral fat is necessary, but too much can lead to health problems such as diabetes, high blood pressure and even cancer.
+Getting rid of belly is important to overall health as well as vanity.
+The fat that accumulates around the stomach is called visceral fat, and it surrounds organs like the heart, liver, and lungs.
+Some visceral fat is necessary, but too much can lead to health problems such as diabetes, high blood pressure, and even cancer.

-What Are the Best Food to Eat to Get Rid of Belly Fat?
+What Are the Best Food to Eat to Getting Rid of Belly Fat?

-To get rid of belly fat, it is important to eat a healthy, well balanced diet.
-One key aspect of a belly fat reducing diet is fiber.
+To get rid of belly fat, it is important to eat a healthy, well-balanced diet.
+One key aspect of belly fat reducing diet is fiber.
 Studies have shown that getting the recommended amount of fiber every day can help reduce levels of visceral fat.
-Apples, beans and vegetables are excellent sources of fiber.
+Apples, beans, and vegetables are excellent sources of fiber.

 It is also important to eat foods with anti-inflammatory properties.
 Antioxidants, which are found in many fruits, and monounsaturated fats, which are found in olive oil and almonds, can lead to an overall decrease in belly fat.